dubeyprateek/InMemmoyLogger/README.md

 ### Persistent storage

 64KB buffer that applications can use to store the information that they want to remain available in the crash dumps.
-For example: Applications like notepad can store the information about application setting and file information that user is trying to open.
+Applications can store the information about application setting or any other logs that they want to see in the crash dumps..

 ### Circular buffer

 64KB buffer that applications can use to store the logs.
 The logs will be overwritten in a circular way such that once the buffer is full the first entry will be overwritten in a circular fashion.

 # Logger instances

-Logger will support multiple instances.
+Logger supports multiple instances.
 Multiple binaries can choose to either share or instantiate their own logger instance for logging.

-For example this logger can be used by a library such as Apps on demand for its own internal logging and the application that using this library can also use another instance of the logger for application specific logging.
+For example this logger can be used by a library for its own internal logging and the application that using this library can also use another instance of the logger for application specific logging.

-All the log instances are changed to each-other.
+All the log instances are chained / connected to each-other.
 They all will be registered with Windows error reporting to be collected in the memory dumps.
 The debugger extension will walk the chain of the loggers and present readable and clickable view of the logger.

 ## In memory view